nebular/Portron/README.md

 or ideally integrated into your build system to automatically generate the bootable media with the rest of your artifacts.

+<H3>Porteus meets Electron</h3>

-Portron is based on Porteus-Kiosk distribution, a proven technology that features the latest Linux kernel and relevant video, audio, network and multimedia drivers to match today's embedded and desktop devices.
+Portron is based on  Porteus-Kiosk distributions, a famous distribution for Kiosk devices that features a modern 64bit Linux kernel and relevant video, audio, network and multimedia drivers for today's devices, as well as a rock-solid, bulletproof and slimmed down linux system.

+We have further finetuned the system to play nice with electron.
+Features like multi-monitors, touch screens, HDMI audio, hotplugging, storage of app cache settings in memory or storage partition ... have been taken care of.

-The bootable system includes graphical wizards to configure the system from a fresh run: network, screen resolution, sound, microphone, keyboard layout ... as well as an option to install the system persistently to the Hard Disk, SD-Card or the same USB Key.
+The bootable system includes graphical wizards to configure the system from a fresh run: network, screen resolution, sound, microphone, keyboard layout ... as well as an option to install the system to the Hard Disk, SD-Card or the same USB Key (persistent installation)

+But all this will be done in a whisper, then your application takes over.

+<h3>Your application runs the show</h3>

-But the star feature is the one that the bootable system does not include: The bloat.
-The system is designed to be unobtrusive, even transparent.
-Besides the UI of the Wizards that are launched to change settings, configure network or install the application, there's nothing else but your application full-screen, without any borders, distractions or possiblity to interact with the underlying OS.
+Portron star feature is invisibility.
+Besides the UI of the Wizards that are launched to change settings, configure network or install to disk, there's nothing else but your application full-screen, without any borders, distractions or possiblity to interact with the underlying OS.

-A typical flow of your electron app launched on a computer from power-on would be:
+A typical screen flow of your lectron app launched on a computer from power-on would be:

     * The splash screen YOU provide
     * Your application, fullscreen.